Hydrogen Production and Uses

 South Korea has plans for increasing use of FCEVs, especially buses and trucks fuelled by zero-carbon hydrogen, and expects hydrogen demand to double by 2030.
 Its national hydrogen roadmap says: “The total potential of hydrogen in Korea amounts to 17 Mt (equivalent to 564 TWh) in 2050, accounting for more than 20% of total national energy demand.”
 This is mainly blue hydrogen.

 Russia is planning a new hydrogen industry by 2024.
 Gazprom is to test a new hydrogen turbine in 2021, and a partnership between Gazprom Energieholding and Siemens is reported to be pending.
 Gazprom aims to produce turquoise hydrogen by pyrolysis of methane (rather than steam reforming) to leave solid carbon rather than CO2.
-Rosatom produces hydrogen by electrolysis and is planning 1 MW of electrolyser capacity at the Kola nuclear power plant from 2023, then increasing it to 10 MW as a demonstration project for wider adoption.
+Rosatom produced for the first time in December 2022 at the 1,760-MW Kola nuclear power plant and is planning to increase it to 10 MW as a demonstration project for wider adoption.

 In April 2021 Rosatom announced plans with Gazprom to produce 30-100 Mt/yr of hydrogen on the island of Sakhalin from 2024 using steam methane reforming with CCS.
 It has agreed to supply fuel for hydrogen-powered trains there and envisages possible exports to Japan and South Korea from 2025.